terzoc/Keyboard-Project/README.md

 - Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys A7-100T board

+#Inputs and Outputs
+###Inputs
+- 13 Slide switches (SW3-SW15)
+###Outputs
+- Dac audio out
+- 7 segment display
+#Demo

 # Code Modifications
 ### siren.xdc
-- Had to add definitions for the 13 switches used and the 7 segment display.
+- Added definitions for the 13 switches used and the 7 segment display.
 ### leddec16.vhdl
-- Mostly identical to the version in the lab 4 just including the leading zero removal modification
+- Identical to the version in the lab 4 just including the leading zero removal modification
 ### wail.vhdl
-- Removed wspeed and hi_pitch, convered low_pitch to just pitch
+- Removed wspeed and hi_pitch
+- convered low_pitch to just pitch
-- Removed proesses that modified pitch to make a wail
+- Removed process that modified pitch to make a wail
 - Piped pitch straight into tone.vhdl
 ### siren.vhdl
 - added ports for switches and 7 segment display